google/zetasql/docs/table-functions.md

     + `ANY TYPE`: The function will accept an argument of any type for this function parameter.
-If more than one parameter includes `ANY TYPE`, a relationship is not enforced between these parameters when the function is defined.
+If more than one parameter includes `ANY TYPE`, a relationship isn't enforced between these parameters when the function is defined.
 However, if the type of argument passed into the function at call time is incompatible with the function definition, this will result in an error.